bevanvarghese/DSprojects/README.md

 # Basic Data Science projects
-A repo containing some assignments I've submitted for Data Science MOOCs
+A repo containing some assignments I've submitted for Data Science MOOCs.